 Timetable and Tickets

-The train usually operates every Saturday and Sunday 10am – 2.30pm plus bank holidays.
-See thier website or our what's on pages for extra services.
-An accessible carriage means it is now possible for visitors in wheelchairs also to enjoy the train now too.
+See the railway website and Facebook page for operating times and services.
+An accessible carriage means it is now possible for visitors in wheelchairs also to enjoy the train too.
 It costs just £2 for adults and £1 for children.

 The service is run by volunteers and can be subject to change at short notice.